 If you are becoming frustrated with the delays and want to know ‘Can I contact my buyer’s solicitor?’, there’s a very simple answer.
 And that answer is no. Absolutely not.

-For anybody who is looking to complete their home purchase quickly, then you should look for a firm of solicitors that holds the Conveyancing Quality Scheme certificate which is accredited by the Law Society and recognises exceptional conveyancing practice.
+For anybody who is looking for advice on how to speed up solicitors when buying a house, then you should look for a firm of solicitors that holds the Conveyancing Quality Scheme certificate, which is accredited by the Law Society and recognises exceptional conveyancing practice.